Level Up Your Events Strategy in 2020 and Beyond: Key Webinar Takeaways

 Data and Event Lead Management

-Over the last decade, there's been aexplosion in events technology.
-Today, there's a vast range of different vendors offering complete end-to-end event management solutions.
+Over the last decade, there’s been an explosion in events technology.
+Today, there’s a vast range of different vendors offering complete end-to-end event management solutions.
 When you’re first-party events, you can manage and curate the registration process, the onsite experience, the content, what happens with the attendees and leads, and the data post-event.

 When it comes to third party events, you’re relying on the organizer and the vendors they’ve chosen.
 We know there’s an incredibly inconsistent and disparate range of tools provided for lead retrieval, from the badge scanner that’s been rolled out since the 1990s, to downloading a one-off event app that you’re going to use for a couple of days and then delete.